dbollu/TPT2/towertesting/true-neutral-tower/README.md

 consistent rate, so it's more reliable than Daigoparry in that department.

 Attack Speed, Quantum Speed and Rapidfire are only here for projectile speed since penalties to APS get shifted to projectile speed when we use Borf.
+This is needed to counter wizard-types and Steini's CB's APS penalty.

+Reboot is setup for Emergency Crit, and is going to be used regularly to keep the tower at 1HP.

 ### Recommended Anvil Setup

 For this blueprint you might want a lock on `Max Shield` on early Infinity to deal with the few occasional hits.
-Obviously spend lots of yellow frags on `CDR` to help Dispel proc Defense Overload more consistently.
+Obviously spend lots of yellow frags on `CDR` to help blue modules proc Defense Overload more consistently.
 This also helps with spamming the two "Super" skills for even more kills.

 If you're worried about not being able to one-tap anymore, lock `Neutral DF` and/or farm red frags for more `Neutral DF`.
 You can also try farming purple